knative/serving/docs/runtime-user-guide.md

 A Knative container must package a webserver that can respond to HTTP/1.1 requests on a specified port.

-All traffic the comes to the container should be expected to pass through a proxy.
+All traffic that comes to the container should be expected to pass through a proxy.

 ### Ports